Jazzpirate/RusTeX/tex-glyphs/src/resources/patches.md

 A glyph map is given as a 16x16 table of unicode characters.
 Each entry is either:
 - a unicode codepoint denoted by `\uXXXX`, where `XXXX` is a 4-digit hexadecimal number, or
-- a string enclosed in backticks, provided that *somewhere* in the `glyphmap.txt`, there is a named glyph mapping to that string
+- a string enclosed in backticks, provided that *somewhere* in the `glyphs.map`, there is a named glyph mapping to that string
   (likely always the case if it's a single character or a common ligature), or
-- the name of a glyph in the existing `glyphmap.txt` prefixed with `/`; e.g. `/Omega`, or
+- the name of a glyph in the existing `glyphs.map` prefixed with `/`; e.g. `/Omega`, or
 - empty; signifying that there is no glyph at that position.
 This is eqivalent to `/.notdef`.

 Before each table, a name is expected as a bullet point in a separate line, i.e. `- <name>`.